15 Practical Pantry Design Ideas for Any Home, Big or Small

 Design ideas for a pantry that doubles as a dry kitchen

-12. Go for a no-frills pantry with floating shelves
+12. Go for a no-frills pantry with an open shelf

-Visual organisers, you’ll love this fuss-free pantry which features floating shelves and a simple built-in counter with lower cabinet storage.
+Visual organisers, you’ll love this fuss-free pantry which features an open shelf and a simple built-in counter with lower cabinet storage.
+This way, you get to display tea sets and other collectibles, while being able to see regularly used items at a glance.

-This way, you can see all your items at a glance, use the counter for meal prep and hide away bulkier appliances, dinnerware and other supplies in the lower cabinets/drawers.
+Then, use the counter for appliances like a water purifier or coffee machine, and hide away dinnerware and other supplies in the lower cabinets.

-13. Get playful with a splash of colour
+13. Add a splash of colour to your pantry

 Design ideas for a pantry that doubles as a coffee counter/bar